arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-mamba2-part1-model.md

 ### Question 2 (Performance)

-Assuming we’ve addressed the first question, can simple Linear Transformers—such as Linear Trans (cite), RetNet (cite), or even basic linear attention with a selective decay factor—perform well on bi-directional tasks, such as image classification or masked language modeling?
+Assuming we’ve addressed the first question, can simple Linear Transformers—such as Linear Trans <d-cite key="katharopoulos2020transformers"></d-cite>, RetNet <d-cite key="sun2023retentive"></d-cite>, or even basic linear attention with a selective decay factor—perform well on bi-directional tasks, such as image classification or masked language modeling?

 ### Question 3 (Training Throughput)

-While bi-directional SSMs like Hydra and Vision Mamba show impressive performance on bi-directional sequence modeling tasks, they tend to be difficult and slow to train compared to Transformers with full attention (e.g., ViT and BERT).
+While bi-directional SSMs like Hydra and Vision Mamba show impressive performance on bi-directional sequence modeling tasks, they tend to be difficult and slow to train compared to Transformers with full attention (e.g., ViT <d-cite key="dosovitskiy2020image"></d-cite> and BERT <d-cite key="devlin2018bert"></d-cite>).
 If we’ve answered the first two questions affirmatively, can Linear Transformers match the accuracy of deep bi-directional SSMs while maintaining the training throughput of softmax Transformers and the inference efficiency of RNNs/SSMs?
 Also, maybe we can achive this without need for CUDA kernel programming and simply using torch ;)

 ## From Causal to Full Linear Attention